openvinotoolkit/model_server/docs/docker_container.md

 * option `-p` exposes the model serving port outside the docker container.

-* `ovms:latest` represent the image name which can be different depending the tagging and building process.
+* `openvino/model_server:latest` represent the image name which can be different depending the tagging and building process.

 * `ovms` binary is the docker entrypoint.
 It accepts the following parameters: